 Foundations within the United States function a little differently than those offshore.
 Some offshore foundations aren’t restricted to charitable purposes.
 Although tax-exempt in most things, there might be income taxes on any income generated in certain countries.
 Most foundations are managed by a board of directors or a foundation council and are controlled and contributed to by their founders.

 Belize is a diverse country with various cultures and languages.
 Located in Central America, it is bordered by Mexico, Guatemala, and the Caribbean Sea.
-Developed around 1500 B.C.E by the Maya, Belize was an English colony starting in the 19th century until it received full independence in 1981, according to Travel Belize.
+Developed around 1500 B.C.E by the Maya, Belize was an English colony starting in the 19th century until it received full independence in 1981, according to Wikipedia.
 English is the country’s official language, but most of the natives also speak Kriol.
 The average yearly temperature is 84° F. The Belize dollar is at a locked exchange rate of $2 Belize to $1 U.S. dollar.

 At all times, a Belize foundation must have a registered agent in Belize.
 The foundation must also have a resident secretary and maintain a register of the foundation council members and all other parties related to the foundation.